Automation: How the Past is Shaping Our Future

 The first ATM machine was installed in London in 1967 and basically changed the way banks operate.
 Rather than doling out cash manually, a machine (or robot) took that task off of the collective teller’s plate and enabled them to focus on more important tasks like signing up new customers.

-So, how is an ATM relevant to a blog about the recruitment industry?
-Because the recruitment industry is undergoing a parallel change to the banking industry: repetitive, manual (and often forgotten) tasks are being taken off of the hands of recruiters and salespeople and put into the hands of robots.
+So, how is an ATM relevant to a blog about the staffing industry?
+Because the staffing industry is undergoing a parallel change to the banking industry: repetitive, manual (and often forgotten) tasks are being taken off of the hands of recruiters and salespeople and put into the hands of robots.

 Automation in the Past…